 His athletic traits obviously stand out on tape and were confirmed at the combine.
 Allen has the burst, bend, and a never ending motor that make him a nightmare for offense lineman to block.
 Also, he illustrated multiple impressive reps in coverage.
 He gives teams the versatility to drop back and be effective in shallow zones.

 All of this being said, Allen still isn’t a finished product yet.
 He uses his hands like a boxer when pass rushing.
-Meaning he is more erratic than methodical with how uses them.
+Meaning he is more erratic than methodical with his process.
 He must develop a more consistent plan and add moves to his arsenal.
 If he can do this, there is no telling how good he can be.

 Grade: 1st Round (Top 10 Player)